 His early years included more less abstract, more traditional paintings (including works from what are known as his Blue and Rose periods).
 He also created sculptures.
 You’ll also be sure to see many of his more famous “cubist” style paintings that became his signature.

 Instead of simply showcasing the more recognizable styles of Picasso’s painting, the museum offers visitors a chance to see how Picasso’s style evolved over the years.
 The art is presented in chronological order, showing various stages of his career.

-This is one of many spots that tend to get crowded during busy tourist seasons.
+This is one of the most popular places to go in Barcelona and tends to get crowded during busy tourist seasons.
 You may want to get your tickets online if you’re worried about getting in.

 If you run out of ideas for where to go in Barcelona, you can’t go wrong with a trip to the beach.
 La Barceloneta Beach offers up the largest stretch of sand in the city.